web-auth/doc/pure-php/advanced-behaviours/attestation-and-metadata-statement.md

 ## Metadata Statement Repository

-Then, you must prepare an Metadata Statement Repository.
+Then, you must prepare a Metadata Statement Repository.
 This service will manage all Metadata Statements depending on their sources (local storage or distant service).

 Your Metadata Statement Repository must implement the interface `Webauthn\MetadataService\MetadataStatementRepository` that has only one method: